 Laughter is good for us physically, but that is just the beginning.
 Laughter is good for the soul.
 There is a holiness in laughter.
 Laughter brings us closer to each other – and there is something holy about people coming together.
 Laughter provides us a moment of grace.
 It occurs spontaneously and unexpectedly.
-It catches us by surprise and we respond with laughter.
+It catches us by surprise, and we respond with laughter.
 We never expect to laugh, just as we never expect grace or good fortune when it arrives.
-And in that grace, we are able to recognize the folly of our own pursuits.
+And in that grace, we can recognize the folly of our own pursuits.

 Laughter helps us to transcend ourselves, and I need that help.
 Too often I take myself far too seriously.
 There is a danger of taking ourselves, our beliefs and our life too seriously.
 Fanatics, it seems to me, see nothing as funny.
 Here’s a suggestion.
 The next time you’re in the middle of an argument, start laughing – not in a derogatory tone, but in the jovial sense of being in on a good joke.
 Then see if the anger begins to melt away and if you can find a more creative way to handle things.
 I’ve done this with my kids and it actually works.
 And you know what else?
 Now I know that when I think about doing it and don’t, that I have lost my perspective.